Meaning of Time Value of Money

 The term ‘Time Value of Money (TVM)’ implies that there is a connection between ‘time’ and ‘value of money.’
 A simple question can explain this concept – Would you prefer to receive $100 today or after a year?
 The answer shall always be obviously ‘today.’
 Let us understand why we prefer it today.
 If you receive $100 now, you can deposit it in a bank at, say 10% interest rate; the value of your money after a year will be $110.
 On the other hand, if you opt to receive money after a year, you will get $100.
 The first option is preferred because, after one year, you are better off by $10.
 In the current example, the future value of $100 is $110 or the present value of $110 is $100 and $10 is the time value of money for 1 year.

-In other words, time value of money is defined as a concept which states that purchasing power of money differs with the passage of time.
-Normally what we do with money.
-We either expend or save money.
-In expenditure, time value of money is understood with inflation and in savings, it has relevance due to interest rates.
-In our daily routine, from our income, we spend, save, borrow or invest money.
-Here we shall see how time value of money affects our daily transactions:
+In other words, the time value of money is defined as a concept that states that purchasing power of money differs with the passage of time.
+Normally what do we do with money, we either expend or save money.
+In expenditure, the TMV is understood with inflation, and in savings, it has relevance due to interest rates.
+From our income, we spend, save, borrow, or invest money in our daily routine.
+Here we shall see how the time value of money is important and how it affects our daily transactions:

 Reasons for Time Value of Money